JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 ## Update the Android part

-The `composeApp` module contains an Android application, defines its main activity and the UI views, and uses the `shared` module as a regular Android library.
+The `androidApp` module contains an Android application and defines its main activity.
+The Compose Multiplatform UI code is implemented in the `sharedUI` module, which the Android app uses as an Android library.
 The UI of the application uses the Compose Multiplatform framework.

 Make some changes and see how they are reflected in the UI:

-1. Navigate to the `App.kt` file in the `composeApp/src/androidMain/.../greetingkmp` directory.
+1. Navigate to the `App.kt` file in the `sharedUI/src/commonMain/.../greeting` directory.
+TODO make sure that directory names are correct
 2. Find the `Greeting` class invocation.
 Select the `greet()` function, right-click it, and select **Go To** | **Declaration or Usages**.
-   You'll see that it's the same class from the `shared` module you edited in the previous step.
 3. In the `Greeting.kt` file, update the `Greeting` class so that the `greet()` function returns a list of strings:

    ```kotlin